Find Trade Colleges

 Personal Care and Service Worker

-What is a Personal Care and Service Worker?
+What You Need to Know About Personal Care and Service Worker

 • Valet

-There were about 88,900 jobs for Personal Care and Service Worker in 2016 (in the United States).
+In the United States, there were 88,900 jobs for Personal Care and Service Worker in 2016.
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 7,000 new jobs for Personal Care and Service Worker by 2026.
-Due to new job openings and attrition, there will be an average of 14,100 job openings in this field each year.
+The BLS estimates 14,100 yearly job openings in this field.

 undefined